5rahim/seanime/README.md

 - **MyAnimeList integration**
   - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList
+- **Online streaming**
+  - Stream episodes from online sources directly from the web interface, without any additional setup
 - **No data collection**